By Joona Räsänen

 Ellie Anderson died at the age of 16.
 Ellie’s unexpected death left her mother, Louise, grappling not only with the grief of losing her child but with a complex problem.
 Ellie wanted to have children – there is nothing unusual in such a desire.
 However, Ellie’s case is challenging in many ways.

-In the article The Complex Case of Ellie Anderson, forthcoming in the Journal of Medical Ethics we consider what ethical issues are present in this case and provide ways how these difficult questions could be approached.
+In our article The Complex Case of Ellie Anderson we consider what ethical issues are present in this case and provide ways how these difficult questions could be approached.

 Ellie, who was designated male at birth, but identified as a girl from the age of three, wanted to retain the chance of becoming a parent after her gender reassignment surgery.
 Therefore, she had had her sperm frozen.
 Ellie made her mother promise her that she would use Ellie’s sperm to bring her children into existence via a surrogate if something should happen to Ellie.
 However, according to the current laws, her mother does not have legal access to Ellie’s sperm so it is likely that Ellie’s greatest wish will never become fulfilled.